 The growth of Square was extraordinary.
 By 2013, 250,000 business locations in the US and Canada used the company’s products, and by 2017, Square had total revenues of $462 billion.

-The company is now widely seen as a leader in the payments space.
+The company is now widely seen as a leader in the payments space an taking payment processing to new heights.
 If there is going to be a further revolution in how we pay for goods and services, the expectation is that it will involve Square to some degree.

 Square now does much more than offer companies point-of-sale services.
 It’s expanded into many other areas, executing everything from payroll to loans.
 Square wants to be a kind of one-stop-shop for small businesses all over North America.
 Take a look at the company’s incredible story in the following infographic.